RupertZ/Interactive-Lab-Hub/Lab 4/README.md

 **a.
 Document the design for your paper display.** (e.g. if you had to make it again from scratch, what information would you need?).
 Include interim iterations (or at least tell us about them).

+The design of this device is simple: it uses sensors to measure the perfume in the box, in both milliliter and (converted) how many sprays left.
+This design could give detailed info on the fragrance and remind users to plan wisely.

 **b.
 Make a video of your paper display in action.**

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+The smart perfume box has adaptive internal space that could handle most of perfume bottles.
+The banana clips inside the box and other sensors could connect to the conductive parts of the bottles to measure and calculate how much liquid is left.
+A TFT screen is on the top right window of this box to show the information to the user in an intuitive way.

 ### Part D
 ### Materiality